 Transfer of Credit Policies – Information regarding UWM’s transfer of credit policies.

-Voter Registration – The State of Wisconsin allows all eligible voters to register on-site the day elections are held.
+Voter Registration – The State of Wisconsin allows all eligible voters to register on-site the day of elections.
 For additional information on voting and upcoming elections, please utilize the following resources:

 Student Financial Assistance